redox-os/book/src/porting-applications.md

 ```

 Dynamically linked programs depend on shared libraries at runtime.
 To
 include these libraries, you must add them to `build.dependencies`.
-Note that
-if a library or program is compiled with GCC, then `libgcc` must be added as a
-runtime dependency (currently all C/C++ programs are built with GCC, although
-Clang could be used in the future).

 #### Example